Both / Either / Neither Parties

 Neither conservative spending nor budget reforms will save this company.

-Neither management nor labor is willing to reach an agreement.
+Neither management nor the labor union are willing to reach an agreement.